-Metadata Description Data lineage [1] A string value denoting the origin of the data. (column: LINEAGE; default value: NULL) Reason for update [1] A string value providing the reason for a data update. (column: REASON_FOR_UPDATE; default value: NULL) Updating person [2] A string value identifying the person being responsible for importing of updating the city object. (column: UPDATING PERSON; default value: name of the database creationDate [3] A timestamp value denoting the date of creation of the city object.
+Metadata Description Data lineage [1] A string value denoting the origin of the data. a.acage [:] (column: LINEAGE; default value: NULL) Reason for update [1] A string value providing the reason for a data update. (column: REASON_FOR_UPDATE; default value: NULL) A string value identifying the person being responsible for importing or Updating person [2] updating the city object. (column: UPDATING_PERSON; default value: name of the database user) creationDate [3] A timestamp value denoting the date of creation of the city object.
 If this date is not available from the CityGML feature during import, it may either be set to the import date or be inherited from the parent feature (if available).
 Alternatively, the user can choose to replace all creation dates from the input files with the import date. (column: CREATION_DATE; default value: import date)